tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 });
 ```

-However, declartion for navigation looks in a different way
+However, declaration for navigation looks in a different way

 ```
 modules.define('search', [/** deps **/], function () {